Your source of innovation in architecture & design

 Check out more on Maiden Home’s Instagram page.

-Egg Collective: Artistically Oriented, Highbrow Furniture
+Egg Collective: Artistically Oriented, Highbrow Type of Furniture

 Egg Collective is a woman-owned furniture design firm based in New York with a Brooklyn woodshop.
 Out of all the American-designed and manufactured furniture companies on this list, Egg Collective is by far the most artistically oriented, creating highbrow furniture for households (with a tad more disposable income) who meticulously cultivate their living space.